SVG images accessibility

 • Intermediate

-Here are some ideas knowing that the support for browsers and assistive technologies evolves very quickly!
+Here are some ideas knowing that the support for browsers and assistive technologies evolves very quickly.

 Decorative image #